symengine/symengine-wheels/README.md

 the multibuild infrastructure, we are using conda-forge infrastructure because of few reasons

-  1. Dependencies like LLVM which take a lot of time are pre-built
+  1. Dependencies like LLVM which take a lot of time are pre-built.
   2. cross-compiling is supported.

 In order to use conda-forge built dependencies, there are a few catches